Gustave A. Sedon: Salem Presbyterian Church

 He was also employed to build the Salem Presbyterian Church (Salem, Virginia).
 "The master builder has not been determined but it seems likely that it was Benjamin Deyerle who built many of the finer Greek Revival plantation houses in the area.
 The church's woodwork is attributed to Gustavia D. Sedon (actually, Gustave A. Sedon), a well-known Roanoke County carpenter.
 Most of the architectural details are based on plates in ante-bellum builders' handbooks such as those of Asher Benjamin and Owen Biddle, Jr."

 Speedwell Plantation

 "Speedwell", was built by Colonel Lewis Speedwell Harvey (1785-1842) and later owned by his son-in-law, Tazewell M. Starkey, and is a classic I-form Virginia house made of brick.
 Harvey's granddaughter, Henrietta Powers Harvey Starkey, contracted Gustavus Sedon for remodeling work and to construct a Greek Revival porch and door case on the I-form in May 1877.
 The unusual door case at Speedwell is in the style of Sedon's work, who also worked on the 1849 Greek Revival home, Belle Aire, in Roanoke.
 The similarity between back porch columns on Hollins College's main dormitory (records show Sedon as the carpenter) and the front porch columns of Speedwell confirm his work on both.

 Death and burial

-Gustave Sedon died on April 5, 1893, at age 73 years, 1 month and 19 days.
-He is buried along with his wife in the Castle Rock Farms Cemetery, Castle Rock Farms, in Roanoke County.
+Sedon died on April 5, 1893, at age 73.